simonesilvestroni/ssil-website/_posts/2022-11-23-how-i-use-internet.md

 I still prefer e-mail over any other form of communication.

-A few years ago I’ve switched to [Protonmail](https://proton.me), after possibly using all the available systems out there — both free and paid.
-Even though I’m not entirely satisfied, it fits my current privacy needs.
+~~A few years ago I’ve switched to Protonmail, after possibly using all the available systems out there — both free and paid.
+Even though I’m not entirely satisfied, it fits my current privacy needs.~~

-Being a premium customer gives me full access to their secure Calendar and Drive options, which makes easy to switch off alternatives such as Apple/Google calendar and cloud drive.
+After a few years with Proton, [I switched to Mailbox.org]({{ site.url }}/blog/email-migration-from-proton-to-mailbox/).
+I now sync my calendars and address book with Android through the open source [DAVx<sup>5</sup>](https://f-droid.org/en/packages/at.bitfire.davdroid/).

 My first e-mail client was [Eudora](https://en.wikipedia.org/wiki/Eudora_(email_client)).